 In-App Marketing Tips

 With the amount of money you spend on acquiring users, it’s crucial to have a plan to keep those users in the app and engaged.
 In-app marketing is about tailoring the experience and message to the customer to keep them engaged.

 So, how do you maximize their value?
 Here are tips for keeping the users you worked hard to get to download your app.

 Divide users by their behavior, demographic and/or location.
-By doing that, you can tailor the user experience, messages, or offers that you send.
+By doing that, you can tailor the user experience, messages, or offers that you send them in-app.
 You’ll also have insight to which users are the most valuable.

 For example, imagine you have an iPhone ad for a company trying to drive retail traffic in Berlin.
 To segment your users and target the ones you most want to re-open your app, you could say, “I want to target iPhone users who speak German in Berlin, who have at least one in-app purchase but haven’t opened my app in the last 60 days.”

-That’s just one of many ways to segment users.
+That’s just one of many ways to segment users for more effective in-app marketing.
 Below are a few others to consider:

 - Best users — those who use the app at least three times per week, spend $5/week in-app, iPhone users